stimpy77/Qaud/README.md

 properties" can still work as before, the developer will just need to be aware of his limitations when switching implementations to something relationally unaware, such as Cassandra.

-To the extent that the objective of this project is to just serialize a chunk of data with as minimum coding effort as possible, QAUD implementations fit the same objectives of convenience and interface consistency as O/RMs, **by relying upon them and consolidating the interfaces between them to only one**.
-However, to the extent that O/RMs also make efforts to support relationships between entitites, etc., QAUD does not qualify as an O/RM.
+To the extent that the objective of this project is to support entity persistence with as minimum coding effort as possible using a common and consistent interface of CRUD operations, QAUD implementations fit the same objectives of convenience and interface consistency as O/RMs, **by relying upon them and consolidating the CRUD operation interfaces between them to only one**.
+However, to the extent that O/RMs also make efforts to support relationships between entitites, as well as offer other highly productive, performance, and/or otherwise beneficial features, QAUD does not qualify as an O/RM.

 ### Scenarios